mengziheng/Gpu-SubgraphIsomorphism/README.md

-# Gpu-SubgraphIsomorphism
+# SMOG
-Gpu-friendly SubgraphIsomorphism based on WOJ
+This is the code for subgraphIsomorphism based on GPU submitted at Graph Challenge 2023.

+## Environment

+CUDA Toolkit 11.6; gcc version 11.1.0; mpiexec (OpenRTE) 2.1.1；MPICH Version:3.3a2

 ## Dataset